|

 a home with medium to heavy foot traffic, choosing a polyester carpet is not a

-wise choice.
-What they often fail to mention, is that the polyester fiber is
+wise choice unless cost is the main concern.
+What they often fail to mention,

-long as possible, choosing the nylon carpet would be the best choice.
+long as possible, choosing a nylon carpet would be the better choice.
+Carpet Fibers

 Softer